DiriectorDoc/Free-Assets/sun_and_moon/README.md

 This animation uses the asset [Weather icon - full moon.svg](https://commons.wikimedia.org/wiki/File:Weather_icon_-_full_moon.svg) from Wikimedia Commons.
 It has been licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).

-This animation was crated using frames extracted from the animation found at [downloader.js](./downloader.js) and Node.js.
-The uncompressed frames can be found in the included .rar file (WARNING: Extracting all frames takes up about 10 GB of space).
+This animation was crated using frames extracted from the animation found at [downloader.js](./downloader.js) and Node.js (WARNING: Rendering all frames takes up about 10 GB of space).

 When replayed, this animation makes a seamless loop.